-In light of the above, the Manager has determined, having taken and considered independent professional tax advice and acting in accordance with such advice, to make a provision in an amount equal to the total of (i) for VAT, 6% of the interest income derived from PRC debt securities (except PRC Government Bonds) received/receivable by the Sub-Fund; plus (ii) for the potential local surtaxes on VAT, 12% of the VAT amount stated in (i) from 1 May 2016 onwards.
+In light of the above, the Manager has determined, having taken and considered independent professional tax advice and acting in accordance with such advice, to make a provision in an amount equal to the total of (i) for VAT, 6% of the interest income derived from PRC debt securities (except for PRC Government Bonds) received/receivable by the Sub-Fund; plus (ii) for the potential local surtaxes on VAT, 12% of the VAT amount stated in (i) from 1 May 2016 onwards.

-Pursuant to Circular 108 jointly issued by the MoF and the SAT on 22 November 2018, bond interest income derived by foreign institutions investing in the onshore bond market is temporarily exempted from VAT for the period from 7 November 2018 to 6 November 2021.
+Pursuant to Circular 108 jointly issued by the MoF and the STA on 22 November 2018, bond interest income derived by foreign institutions investing in the onshore bond market is temporarily exempted from CIT and VAT for the period from 7 November 2018 to 6 November 2021.
+In accordance with Circular 34 jointly issued by the MoF and the STA of the PRC on 22 November 2021, the aforementioned exemption policy under Circular 108 will be extended from 7 November 2021 to 31 December 2025.
 In light of this and having taken and considered independent professional tax advice and acting in accordance with such advice, the Manager has on 27 December 2018 reversed the provision for VAT on the interest income derived from PRC debt securities received/receivable by the Sub-Fund and for the potential local surtaxes on VAT, that have been made since 7 November 2018.
-Further, no VAT provision or provision for local surtaxes imposed based on the VAT liabilities will be made on interest income from the foregoing instruments until 6 November 2021.
+Further, no VAT provision or provision for local surtaxes imposed based on the VAT liabilities will be made on interest income from the foregoing instruments until 31 December 2025.